 Breezeblock also excels at baked goods.
 The bread is freshly made at the café every day along with an evolving selection of cakes and baked sweets such as home-made spekulaas (Dutch spiced shortbread biscuits) and baked butternut dumplings served with hot butterscotch sauce.

-Above the restaurant is the office of du Preez’s business partner and architect Thomas Chapman, founder of sustainable urban transformation and preservation firm Local Studio, who are known for their work on new landmark spaces in the city such as The Hill Café in Constitution Hill and the Sophiatown The Mix heritage centre.
+Above the restaurant is the office of du Preez’s business partner and architect Thomas Chapman, founder of sustainable urban transformation and preservation firm Local Studio, who are known for their work on new landmark spaces in the city such as the Sophiatown The Mix heritage centre.